Last Updated on April 4, 2026 by Luis Cooper

 I adore LiveTrack as a safety tool.

-This might provide you and your friends and families peace of mind if you run at nighttime or by yourself on the trails as they can keep track of your activity.
+This might give you, your friends, and your families peace of mind if you run at night or by yourself on the trails, as it can track your activity.

 Performance:

-When it concerns GPS watches, the number of features and usability are typically directly correlated.
+When it comes to GPS watches, the number of features and usability are typically directly correlated.

-Fewer features equate to fewer icons, little data to be shown, and fewer alternatives to scrolling through.
+Fewer features mean fewer icons, less data to show, and fewer reasons to scroll.

 Garmin has successfully incorporated a few useful features into a small compact without adding to its complexity.

-Users won’t be confused by the four keys’ functions thanks to their obvious labeling and navigating through the options on the display was simple and intuitive.
+Thanks to their obvious labeling, users won’t be confused by the functions of the four keys, and navigating through the options on the display is simple and intuitive.

 The Garmin Connect application sync process is simple.

-The same goes for synchronizing to a smartphone so you can get notifications on your smartwatch.
+The same applies to synchronizing with a smartphone, allowing you to receive notifications on your smartwatch.

 What Makes It Best:

-The Forerunner 35 should last a maximum of nine days when used in simple smartwatch mode and up to nearly 13 hours when you’re using the watch in the training phase, according to Garmin.
+According to Garmin, the Forerunner 35 should last up to 9 days in simple smartwatch mode and up to 13 hours in training mode.

-I used the Global positioning system for three runs for around 45 minutes each while wearing the smartwatch for the entire week; by the end of that week, the battery life was only half full.
+I used the Global positioning system for three runs, each lasting around 45 minutes, while wearing the smartwatch for the entire week; by the end of that week, the battery life was only half full.

-A little clip-on USB power cord that is included with the Forerunner proved both convenient to carry and kept the watch firmly attached.
+The included clip-on USB power cord for the Forerunner proved both convenient to carry and kept the watch firmly attached.

 The Forerunner 35 offers a Move warning for the slothful, which buzzes your wrist when you’ve been seated for too long.

-The longer you remain seated, the higher the Move meter at the lower part of the display gets.
+The longer you remain seated, the higher the Move meter at the bottom of the display goes.

 Conclusion: